violetguos/AI_Pacman/README.md

 # CSP
-A class of csp solvers.
+An abstract class of csp solvers.
 Used to solve n-queens and soduku.
 * Forward checking
 * Backpropagation